 To understand how the half-life of a substance works, let’s look at coffee.
-Mitragyna speciosa (the scientific name for kratom) is part of the coffee family, after all.
+Mitragyna speciosa (the scientific name for kratom) is part of the coffee family.
 The caffeine in your morning cup of joe has a half-life of approximately six hours.
 However, it peaks around the 45-minute mark.

 After an hour or two, the effects of caffeine begin to fade away.
-Most users will not be able to detect the presence of caffeine in their body at the six-hour mark, but it’s not fully gone.
+Most users will not be able to detect the presence of caffeine in their bodies at the six-hour mark, but it’s not entirely gone.
 Instead, the effects are greatly diminished.

 Kratom works the same way.
-Your experience may only last two to eight hours, but there will still be some Kratom left in your body.
+Your experience may only last two to eight hours, but some kratom will still be left in your body.

 Let’s say you find out today that you’ll be taking a drug test tomorrow.

 The problem is that you took kratom yesterday.
-There are a few methods that may help, but there are no guarantees.
+A few methods may help, but there are no guarantees.